 It is important to understand the risks involved in owning a wild animal.
 Ownership of a serval cat is illegal in many locales and requires licenses, permits, and inspections in others.
 You must check with local laws to know which will apply.
 As well, serval cats are difficult to re-home if you can no longer care for the cat.

-- Coat and Color: Golden yellow to buff with black spots and stripes
+Coat Color: Golden yellow to buff with black spots and stripes

 Characteristics of the Serval Cat